Share this:

 Jelani Memory

-In this book, you will find a clear description of what racism is, how it makes people feel when they experience it, and how to spot it when it happens.
+In the book, racism will clearly describe how it makes people feel when experienced and how to spot it.

 Sulwe